Types of Mucus Thinners Used to Treat Cystic Fibrosis

 These are not all the possible side effects of dornase alfa.
 Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with dornase alfa.

-If your insurance plan will not cover the cost of hypertonic saline or dornase alfa, contact the CF Foundation’s Compass service for help at:
+If your insurance plan will not cover the cost of hypertonic saline, dornase alfa, or mannitol, contact the CF Foundation’s Compass service for help at:

 Phone: 1-844-COMPASS (1-844-266-7277)